 - You can either tip in Nepali Rupees (NPR) or US Dollars.
 But tipping in Nepali rupees would be more convenient for those who don’t live in towns.
 They won’t have to worry about exchanging to finally use them.

-- Handing money with your left hand is as considered rude in Nepal.
+- Handing money with your left hand is considered rude in Nepal.
 While this isn’t a too big issue for foreigners.
 But it’s much better to hand money with your right hand in Nepal, especially when giving a large tip.
 It shows respect.

 - It is best to tip discreetly.
 Put large amounts in an envelope if possible and pass small bills without making a scene.